 Results

-As shown in Figure 1a, the loss and storage modules change quite linearly with frequency in the considered interval.
+As shown in Figure 2a, the loss and storage modules change quite linearly with frequency in the considered interval.
 For sake of brevity, frequency sweep measurements for only two samples are reported, that correspond to the Alemanno semolina dough after 6 and 15 minutes of kneading.
 However, the same qualitative behaviour was found for all the samples collected during the experimental campaign.
-Taking into account this, it can be concluded that the Weak Gel model is appropriate to describe the complex modulus variation as a function of frequency, as confirmed by the regressions for the same samples, showed in Figure 1b.
-The parameters A and z and the exponential fitting curve obtained for each semolina are reported in Figures 2 and 3.
-The calculated values of the exponential law parameters are also reported in table 2 and 3.
+Taking into account this, it can be concluded that the Weak Gel model is appropriate to describe the complex modulus variation as a function of frequency, as confirmed by the regressions for the same samples, showed in Figure 2b.
+The parameters A and z and the exponential fitting curve obtained for each semolina are reported in Figures 3 and 4.
+The calculated values of the exponential law parameters are also reported in tables 2 and 3.